caleblopez96/caleblopez96/README.md

 ### Hello 👋<br>

-My name is Caleb.
-I'm currently a full-time student at Arizona State University studying full-stack web development.
-I’m passionate about building web applications and solving problems through code.
-Trying to turn my love and passion for programming into a fulfilling career.
-Currently preparing for my Summer 2025 Software Developer Internship at Cambridge Investment Research.<br>
+I’m a full-time student at Arizona State University studying full-stack web development, with hands-on experience writing production-level C#, SQL, and JavaScript.
+I recently completed a software development internship at Cambridge Investment Research, where I built a service that integrated with the FINRA API to automatically update our internal database with the latest regulatory information.
+I worked primarily with C#, .NET, and SQL, gaining hands-on experience in backend development, API integration, and database operations.